sickozell/SickoCV/README.md

 "Pulse to RST out" sends a reset pulse to the Reset output when the Run Button is switched on.

 - **On Stop**
-This submenu is the same as the previous one but when the Run Button is switched off.
+This submenu is the same as the previous one, but when the Run Button is switched off.
+Please note that "On Stop/Reset bar" option sets the clock gate output to low if clocker is currently sending a high gate.

 [back to index](#table-of-contents)